 If you are attempting to hire for an open role, you can post those opportunities one (1) time in our #data-jobs channel.
 You are not allowed to outbound any candidates directly in the community.

 Finally, no guidelines are comprehensive for all behavior.
-If you feel that anyone in the community is violating the spirit of the community’s mission, please reach out to an admin (Allie Dyer Bluemel, Parker Rogers, Trevor Fox, or Sylvain Giuliani) in Slack.
+If you feel that anyone in the community is violating the spirit of the community’s mission, please reach out to an admin (Allie Beazell or Parker Rogers) in Slack.

 Thanks and stay awesome,